Globalization in India: Remittances

 Remittances to India are money transfers from Indian workers employed outside the country to friends or relatives in India.
 Since 1991, India has experienced sharp remittance growth, and it is now the world's leading receiver of remittances.
 In, 1991 Indian remittances totaled 2.1 billion USD; in 2006, they were estimated at between $22 billion and $25.7 billion, about 3% of India's GDP.
 India claimed more than 12% of the world's remittances in 2007.
 In 2017 remittances stood at about US$69 billion.

+As per the Ministry of Overseas Indian Affairs (MOIA), remittance is received from the approximately 35 million members of the Indian diaspora.

 Culture

 IT industry

-The integration of technology in India has transformed jobs which required specialized skills and lacked decision-making skills to extensively-defined jobs with higher accountability that require new skills, such as numerical, analytical, communication and interactive skills.
+The integration of technology in India has transformed jobs which required specialized skills and lacked decision-making skills to extensively defined jobs with higher accountability that require new skills, such as numerical, analytical, communication and interactive skills.
 As a result of this, more job opportunities are created for people.
 Technology has also influenced many firms to give their workers more freedom in the workplace.
 For instance, workers who perform non-routine tasks benefit more than workers who do not.